kamesh2229/Cloud/README.md

 # Why we need cloud computing ?

+ ## Lets take a real use case when a person gets an idea of starting a new business what exactly it happens where there is no cloud provider and what benifits the user will have with cloud computing

 Situation : Let us say some one have an idea of starting a new online business like a small fashon store that sells trendy oufits to different customers..

 ## What is needed here ?